MPtechlady/THILEO/README.md

 # THILEO
-Frontend for THILEO (full complete Home page) with Sticky Header and main section full of many subsection and detailed footer with quick links
+Frontend for THILEO (full complete Home page) with Sticky Header and Main Section with full of many Subsection and detailed Footer with quick links, subcription, logo ect.,